TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/ExtensionManuals.rst

          .. container:: card-body

             Documentation is an essential part of an extension.
-            Learn :ref:`how to document <how-to-start-docs-extension>` an extension and :ref:`publish the documentation <register-for-rendering>` on docs.typo3.org.
+            Learn :ref:`how to document <h2document:how-to-start-docs-extension>` an extension and :ref:`publish the documentation <h2document:register-for-rendering>` on docs.typo3.org.